JunyuanLin/dsiprojects/Project_1_SAT_Analysis/README.md

 -   between each test's participation rates and its scores and
 -   also between each test's change in participation rates and its change in scores.

-However, it is more likely that participation rates is the influencing mean scores rather than the other way round.
+However, it is more likely that participation rates is influencing mean scores rather than the other way round.
 One key takeaway is that states usually prefer one test over another and are likely to focus more on one test only.

 Instead, state education policy is the decisive factor that impacts participation rates.
 From the examples of Colorado and Illinois, the shift of state wide testing from ACT to SAT as mandated by each state's Department of Education proved to be the decisive factor that drastically raised SAT participation rates.

 Amongst the states with the lowest SAT participation rates, **South Dakota** does not make either SAT or ACT mandatory for its high school students.
 It is recommended that the College Board invest money into South Dakota to advocate adopting SAT for their students and educators.

 Taking Illinois as an example , it switched over from ACT to SAT after evaluating SAT's merits despite also being a midwestern state,  where attitudes tend towards using ACT tests score for college admission.
-The points that Illinois considered were: the revamped format, SAT's supporting programmes such as the reporting system, the  partnership with Khan Academy providing free test preparation and the SAT School day allows lower income families to gain access to colleges.
+The points that Illinois considered were: the revamped format, SAT's supporting programmes such as the reporting system, the  partnership with Khan Academy providing free test preparation and the SAT School day that allows lower income families to gain access to colleges.

  This advocacy can also be extended to South Dakota colleges.
-As the main driving reason for these tests is for college admission, convincing colleges in this region to be receptive of considering SAT scores will also be helpful.
+As the main driving reason for these tests is college admission, convincing colleges in this region to be receptive of considering SAT scores will also be helpful.

 A potential threat is the test-optional movement.
-Colleges are increasingly performing admission evaluation without SAT or ACT, claiming that these scores do not necessarily accurately predict student success.
+Colleges are increasingly performing admission evaluation without SAT nor ACT, claiming that these scores do not necessarily accurately predict student success.
 Therefore, more studies need to be conducted to verify these claims and strategise how to identify areas which can bring value to colleges that uses SAT scores for admission.
 This will ensure relevancy and keep SAT participation rates high.